Jay6879/chess-like-game/README.md

 ### Inspiration

 This phase takes inspiration from the traditional 8x8 chess gameplay, adapting the strategic depth and mechanics to a smaller 5x5 board while maintaining the essence of the game.
+In this adaptation, the King is represented as Hero 1 and the Queen as Hero 2.

 ## Phase 2: Introducing AI Gameplay